 Sales success comes from having differentiated competitive advantages that set you and your sales teams apart from traditional OEDs.
 Adding managed IT services to your business brings those types of advantages.
 Being in a demand-driven and growing market gives your salespeople more sales opportunities because of the differentiation in the total services package they can offer to customers.
 With sales success comes loyalty, and that means salespeople stay with you as they enjoy their growth through your business growth.
 It also means salespeople who become committed to growing with you and moving into management roles, and who in the future will be the stable foundation your business will thrive upon.

 Maybe you’ve already decided to expand into managed IT services.
 The growth opportunity is large and growing with a clear demand behind these services.
 It is a logical and adjacent area to grow your business into and offering IT services provides flexibility in your sales strategy, offerings and price proposals that can help protect pricing and margin – even in traditional printer and MFP sales.
 Importantly, selling IT services helps attract and retain the strong next-gen talent you need to carry your business into the future.
 If you haven’t considered IT services, this is the time to do so.
 Traditional market spaces will continue to mature, the services economy will continue to grow and your ability to adapt, survive and thrive has never been more important than today.

-John Schweizer is the Vice President of the Office Equipment channel for Continuum.
+John Schweizer is Vice President — Channels and Business Development, Connectwise.
 John has had tenured runs in key executive positions at office equipment giants like Alco Standard-IKON, Ricoh and most recently as the CEO of a Xerox owned company.
 He also had principal ownership in a dealership in San Diego.
-John currently serves as a member of the advisory board for the cybersecurity firm, Fhoosh.
+John currently serves as a member of the advisory board for the cybersecurity firm Fhoosh.